Skip to content

 What 50 Million Price Points Tell Us

-Yellsy's price monitoring system tracks fares across multiple global providers every 15 minutes.
-After aggregating and analysing over 50 million fare observations across 200+ routes throughout 2025–2026, here's what we actually found.
+The internet is full of advice about when to book flights.
+Most of it is recycled folklore.
+Yellsy's price monitoring system tracks fares every 15 minutes through partnerships with major airlines and travel companies worldwide.
+After aggregating over 50 million fare observations across 200+ routes throughout 2025–2026, here's what the data actually shows.

-The Optimal Booking Window (By Route Type)
+The Optimal Booking Window Depends on Route Type

 The Day-of-Week Effect